Looking To Start In The World Of Rebuildables?

 If budget allows you can also look to buy a kit that includes all the tools you need for building.

-The most popular is the Coilmaster DIY V2 kit, a review of that can be seen here.
-This is available for around £38/$45.
+The most popular is the Coilmaster DIY V3 kit, a review of that can be seen here.
+Highly recommended.

 Types of Wire For Building Coils

 There are other wire types out there such as Ni200 (nickel) and Titanium (both can be purchased on Amazon) but these are for use with temperature control mods and require additional knowledge so until you have increased your experience you should only ever be working with Kanthal.